Davitt unsurprised by Donnybrook debacle

 A Connacht player posted a video on social media which highlighted the changing conditions at Energia Park and clearly showed Connacht branded tents beside rubbish bins and walls covered in graffiti.

-Social media coverage promoted IRFU apology
+Social media coverage prompted IRFU apology

 The player who posted the video reported she could see rats around the temporary changing area.

-"Connacht Rugby had a brilliant set-up down at the Sportsground - not proper changing rooms but had done the best they could," added 56-times capped Davitt.
+"Connacht Rugby had a brilliant set-up down at the Sportsground - not proper changing rooms - but they had done the best they could," added 56-times capped Davitt.

 "It just seemed a little bit haphazard in Donnybrook where they put the gazebos, knowing that the girls were going to get there early because of other sporting events in Dublin.

-"Yes sport is amateur at that level.
-You are not playing for money but you think the investment that the girls are putting in at training, can they not just see an exemption to get girls into changing rooms?"
+"Yes, sport is amateur at that level.
+But you think the investment that the girls are putting in at training... can they not just see an exemption to get girls into changing rooms?"

 The interprovincial game took place on the same afternoon as the All-Ireland Football Final between Tyrone and Mayo which had 40,000 spectators at Croke Park.